We grow a lot of food throughout the season and it is a lot of work!

 Claire is currently a freshman majoring in Environmental Studies.
 She has been volunteering at the farm since fall quarter 2016 and is stoked to begin a more permanent gig this spring.
 She enjoys biking, hiking, backpacking and generally being outside, rain or shine!
 Newly empowered by the knowledge of food production and cultivation, she hopes to share her experience with others and learn as much as she can for future farm endeavors.

-Anna Beebe is currently pursuing a degree in Public Health (BS), and will be graduating in Spring 2017.
+Anna Beebe is a recent graduate in Public Health (BS).
 The farm has been her favorite place at UW.
 She cares about the farm for all that it has taught her about growing food.
 The farm brought together all her passions including, being outside, cooking, and eating healthy food.
 The farm for her is a space to be in the dirt, and build community at UW.